cloudify-cosmo/wagon/README.md

 ### Source: PyPI

-When providing a PyPI source, it can either be supplied as PACKAGE_NAME==PACKAGE_VERSION after which wagon then applies the correct name and version to the archive according to the two parameters; or PACKAGE_NAME, after which the PACKAGE_VERSION will be extracted from the downloaded wheel.
+When providing a PyPI source, it can either be supplied as `PACKAGE_NAME==PACKAGE_VERSION` after which wagon then applies the correct name and version to the archive according to the two parameters; or `PACKAGE_NAME`, after which the `PACKAGE_VERSION` will be extracted from the downloaded wheel.

 ### Source: Else